Komelaws/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create an empty file called hello
+give permission to the file owner